 Covers the basic principles and practices of nuclear medicine, with emphasis on concepts of physiologic imaging, radioactivity, radiation detection, and radiation safety.
 Designed for individuals with prior certification in radiography or radiation therapy who wish to become certified in positron emission tomography (PET).
 Should be taken before beginning clinical experience in PET.
-Prerequisite: Permission of Nuclear Medicine Program Chair.
+Prerequisite: Admission to the program or permission of the Program Chair.

 After completing this class, students should be able to: